Netflix/consoleme/docs/gitbook/development-guide/ChangeDependencies.md

 Whenever we pin to a specific version in requirements*.in, we add a comment explaining why we are doing so.
 We also have comments on their use.

+All the required dependencies for running the commands on this page are in pip-tools (https://github.com/jazzband/pip-tools) which installs pip-compile command.

 ## To install or update all dependencies

 **Note** : The pip-compile command lets you compile a requirements*.txt from your dependencies, specified in either setup.py or requirements.in.